 - Social media channels must be continually updated and monitored.
 Accounts that have been inactive for more than one month will be subject to deactivation or deletion.

-- The Division approves the use of official social media accounts for University-related purposes only.
+- The Office approves the use of official social media accounts for University-related purposes only.

 - All users must complete the Social Media Account Registration form.